thornjad/aero/README.md

 ## Requirements

-Aero evolves as a cutting-edge tool and focuses on working with the latest version of Emacs.
+Aero evolves as a cutting-edge tool and focuses on working with the latest version of Emacs, but you can generally assume support for the last version too.

+### Required for LSP

-To take full advantage of this project, install these tools:
+Emacs continues to lack native language server support, but Aero implements this.
+To take full advantage of this feature, Aero requires some tools.
+Only install what you need:

+- Node.js (multiple servers, including Bash/shell, Angular, Sass/CSS)
-- Node.js
+- Deno (Javascript and Typescript, superior to Node.js for these languages)
 - Python 3
 - Rust and rustup
+  - fd (improves project surfing performance)
+  - ripgrep (improves searching performance)
 - Ocaml and opam
 - Nix

-Having cloned and met dependency requirements,, run `make` to set up dependencies.

-If you'd rather not install these dependencies, take a look at the Makefile and just install what you want to use.

 ## Installation